Grande Côte: Transport

 In 2012, a railway branch line was proposed to haul mineral sands.
 In 2014, Grande Côte Operations began operating trains from its mineral sands extraction project.
 The newly operated branch line consisted of 22km of new alignment to Mékhé, and the rehabilitation of the existing line from there to Dakar, a distance of around 100km.

+Mineral sands mining

+The Grande Côte region is the site of a large coastal mineral sands mining operation focused on the extraction of heavy minerals such as zircon, ilmenite, rutile and leucoxene.
+The project, operated by Grande Côte Operations (a majority-owned subsidiary of the French mining group Eramet with a minority stake held by the Government of Senegal), extracts mineral-rich sands using a mobile dredge system along the Atlantic coast north of Dakar.
+The extracted heavy mineral sands are processed and exported for industrial use in ceramics, pigments and other products.
+The mining operation has been active since the mid-2010s and is a significant contributor to Senegal’s mineral industry, but it has also led to environmental degradation and community tensions.